xludx/Cashier-BTC/README.md

 			"address" : "1DzJepHCRD2C9vpFjk11eXJi97juEZ3ftv"
 		}

-Link can be opened by the payer, there is a chance it will be handled by his bitcoin wallet.
+Link can be opened by the payer, there is a chance it will be handled by his particl wallet.
 QR shoud be shown to payer as well.
 Duplicate it with text, like, dear user, please pay the %expect% amount to %address%.

 ### GET /check_payment/:address